 Ensure you have plenty of replacement filter cartridges.
 They will be replaced more frequently in the early stages of your aquarium.
 They will keep your water clear and debris free.

 A heater is essential to limiting disease.
 It also allows the keeping of tropical fish.
-EHEIM Jager heaters are widely regarded as the most reliable at an affordable price point.
+EHEIM Jager heaters are widely regarded as reliable heaters at an affordable price point.
 Use the calculator to determine your required wattage and read down the page for more information.

 - Other decorations (such as fake or real plants)

 - Aquarium Water Test Kit

 A good quality test kit is very important.
 It will allow you to test for cycling before introducing fish.
 It will also alert you to toxic aquarium conditions and save your tanks inhabitants.
 The Freshwater Master Test Kit is a high quality test kit that allows you to test from PH, ammonia, nitrite and nitrate.
 Your LFS can test your water but not if they are closed or a distance from your house.